Last Updated on October 28, 2023

 This was devised by Boyd.
 Two cortical onlay grafts are placed opposite each other on the host bone across the nonunion and are fixed with the same set of screws; they grip the fragments like a vise.
 Any intervening space at the bone ends is filled with cancellous chips.

-Dual grafts also have been used for other nonunions and rarely done now.
+Dual grafts also have been used for other nonunions and are rarely done now.

 Until relatively inert metals became available, the onlay bone grafts were the simplest and most effective treatment for most ununited diaphyseal fractures.